haiku/website/content/news/2020-09-11-system-sound-contest.md

 As R1 steadily approaches, we are looking for contestants (amateur, professional, enthusiast) to produce system sound effects for Haiku.
 Specifically sounds for:

-**Errors:**
+**General:**

 - Beep
-- Error notification
+- A nice and soothing startup chime

 **Notifications:**

+- Information notification
 - Important notification
-- Information notification
+- Error notification
-- Progress notification
+- Progress notification (= the percentage of the progress bar gets updated)

 **Key/mouse events:**